drdogbot7/slate/source/includes/_timberpost.md

 Name | Type | Description
 ---- | ---- | -----------
-$count | int | Set the number of comments you want to get. `0` is analogous to "all"
+$count | mixed/int | Set the number of comments you want to get. `0` is analogous to "all"
 $order | string | use ordering set in WordPress admin, or a different scheme
 $type | string | For when other plugins use the comments table for their own special purposes, might be set to 'liveblog' or other depending on what's stored in yr comments table
 $status | string | Could be 'pending', etc.